Jaundice, pruritus, abdominal pain and deranged LFTs.

 Unremarkable CT features of the portal vein, spleen, adrenals, kidneys, urinary bladder, and visualized bowel loops.

 No ascites were seen.

 The visualized osseous structures showing small bony defect seen in the right iliac bone with an adjacent small bony projection which appearing of benign nature could be due to the previous operation for clinical history correlation with no definite suspicious bony lesions.

-- Then requested for CT abdomen and pelvis shows; the above-mentioned findings of an ampullary lesion and double duct sign in not displayed here, A normal-sized pancreatic duct does not exclude the diagnosis of ampullary neoplasm because the ductal calibre will be normal in up to 50% in patients with bile duct obstruction caused by an ampullary tumour.
+- then requested for CT abdomen and pelvis shows; the above-mentioned findings of an ampullary lesion and double duct sign in not displayed here, A normal-sized pancreatic duct does not exclude the diagnosis of ampullary neoplasm because the ductal caliber will be normal in up to 50% in patients with bile duct obstruction caused by an ampullary tumor

 Ampullary carcinoma is a rare malignant tumor originating at the ampulla of Vater, in the last centimeter of the common bile duct, where it passes through the wall of the duodenum and ampullary papilla.

 - 1-Raman SP, Fishman EK.
 Abnormalities of the distal common bile duct and ampulla: diagnostic approach and differential diagnosis using multiplanar reformations and 3D imaging.
 AJR.
 American journal of roentgenology.
 203 (1): 17-28. doi:10.2214/AJR.13.11288 - Pubmed